-Reading is taught using the Reciprocal Reading approach to develop the key skills of predicting, questioning, clarifying and summarising, which endure depth of understanding.
+Reading is taught using the Reciprocal Reading approach to develop the key skills of predicting, questioning, clarifying and summarising, which ensure depth of understanding.

-Phonics is taught systematically, through the ‘Letters and Sounds’ programme using multi-sensory strategies, to provide a solid foundation for the later teaching of grammar, spelling and punctuation.
+Phonics is taught systematically, through the ‘Bug Club’ programme using multi-sensory strategies, to provide a solid foundation for the later teaching of grammar, spelling and punctuation.

-Maths teaching ensures a balance of fluency, reasoning and problem solving.
-Fluency focuses on confidence with the four mathematical operations, and quick recall of facts such as number bonds, properties of shapes ,multiplication facts etc. Children are then given opportunities to reason, wonder about and investigate these, and to apply their skills and knowledge to solve 'real life' problems, and in different curriculum areas.
+The teaching of Maths ensures a balance of fluency, reasoning and problem solving.
+Fluency focuses on confidence with the four mathematical operations, and quick recall of facts, such as number bonds, properties of shapes and multiplication facts.
+Children are then given opportunities to reason, wonder about and investigate these, and to apply their skills and knowledge to solve 'real life' problems, and in different curriculum areas.

-See below for our curriculum jigsaws, showing the yearly coverage for years 1 to 6.
+See below for our Foundation Subject Road Maps and Curriculum Overviews, showing the yearly coverage from the Early Years to Year 6.

 EYFS (Early Years Foundation Stage)

-In Foundation stage children learn through a variety of activities and experiences, with a strong focus on exploring and investigating.
+In the Foundation Stage, children learn through a variety of activities and experiences, with a strong focus on exploring and investigating.
 The learning environment is designed to promote collaborative learning, independence and the skills of evaluating their own learning.
-Children will demonstrate understanding of learning across 7 areas: -
+Children demonstrate understanding of learning across 7 areas: -

 3 Prime Areas: